Guidance for OJJDP Research Grantees

 At the conclusion of a grant award, OJJDP expects final reports to be submitted through the Grants Management System (GMS).
-For OJJDP research grantees, this includes four types of reports or documentation that should be uploaded in GMS:
+For OJJDP research grantees, this includes four types of reports or documentation that should be uploaded:

 - The final IRB review documentation and privacy certificates, which include final approvals, modifications, and packages submitted for review, if not submitted to OJJDP previously.
-These should be uploaded and submitted in a separate special report within GMS.
+These should be uploaded and submitted in a separate special report.

 - A final progress report that summarizes the extent to which the goals and objectives were met throughout the award period.
 See Progress Reporting Template for more information.
-This should be uploaded as one of at least three attachments in the final report in GMS.
+This should be uploaded as one of at least three attachments in the final report.